alyssa-sudo/gnome-debloater/README.md

 # gnome-debloater
 A program used to debloat the  gnome in different Debian installs.

-Welcome to gnome-debloater, this program is used to debloat the gnome in different debian installs. d(x) refers to different debian editions.
+Welcome to gnome-debloater, this program is used to debloat the gnome in different debian installs.
+d(x) refers to different debian editions.

 EX: dt is debian testing.

-h < display help message
+h < displays the help message
-dos < debian buster
+dos < debloats debian buster
-ds < debian bullseye
+ds < debloats debian bullseye
-dt < debian bookworm
+dt < debloats debian bookworm
-dus < debian sid"
+dus < debloats debian sid